seebigs/bundl/docs/RESOURCES.md

-# Specification for a Standard Build Resource (SBR)
+# Resources

+Resource objects are created from the targets that are passed into Bundl.

 # r.name
     The name of the resource.
 This will be the default file name when output.

 # r.ext
-    The file type extension of the resource.
-This determines how the resource is treated by transforms, parsers, and plugins.
+    The file type extension of the resource (determines how the resource is treated by transforms, parsers, and plugins).

 # r.dest
     The full path of the destination directory